2025/09/15

 Steven Ng

 Offshore development strategist and IT project management expert with a track record spanning 100+ delivered software and web applications.
-A multilingual professional fluent in Malay, English, Chinese, Japanese, and Vietnamese, he brings a uniquely cross-cultural perspective to every engagement.
+A multilingual professional, he brings a uniquely cross-cultural perspective to every engagement.
 After gaining broad business experience at an IT startup from 2015, he relocated to Vietnam and managed 50+ projects as PMO/PM/PdM at an offshore development firm.
 In 2019, he founded LLL ASIA, a software development company, serving as CEO.
-He joined ALLEXCEED VIETNAM as VP in 2024, overseeing business development, consulting, and the sales and marketing organization.
+He joined ALLEXCEED VIETNAM in 2024, overseeing business development, consulting, and the sales and marketing organization.
 A leading authority in Vietnam's offshore development industry, with a career spanning entrepreneur, project manager, and C-suite executive.

 Related column